ilir2001/LunchRush/README.md

 ## Troubleshooting

-- If you see connection errors, ensure both backend and Redis are running.
+- If you see connection errors, ensure both backend and Dapr are running.
 - Dapr sidecar logs can help debug state/pubsub issues.

 ---